 There are a lot of folks who swear that their backyard grill is the only place in town to get a good steak.
 For those who are less culinarily inclined, there are a number of really great places to get a steak in Memphis.
-You can get a good steak at many restaurants in Memphis, but this list features only steakhouses, that is, restaurants that specialize in steak.
+You can get a good steak at many restaurants in the area, but this list features only steakhouses -- that is, restaurants that specialize in steak.
 Get ready for an all-American meal of steak, baked potato, sides, and an adult beverage (if you're so inclined) at these places that are a cut above the rest.

 01 of 06

 In local polls, Folk's Folly, which opened in 1977, is frequently voted the winner for the best steak in town.
 It is a somewhat upscale restaurant (think business casual in terms of attire) so you'll spend a bit more than you would at a casual dining establishment.
 The food is high quality, though, so you may find that it's worth it to spend the extra money.
 Besides a fine steak menu, this family-owned restaurant offers a good choice of seafood and specialties like duck, veal, and lamb, along with steak enhancers like Bernaise sauce, barbecue butter, and Maker's Mark peppercorn sauce.

 Fleming's is an upscale chain restaurant and is well-known for tender, flavorful steaks and an impressive wine list.
 Besides a good choice of steak cuts and steak companions, Fleming's has seafood options for non-beef eaters, small plates, and sides to share that include Fleming's signature potatoes with cream, jalapenos, and cheddar cheese; chipotle cheddar macaroni and cheese; sauteed mushrooms; and grilled asparagus.
 Be prepared to spend a little more for a high-quality meal and attentive service at this restaurant.